 If violence doesn't do the trick, more violence will.
 It's perfectly okay to put your colleagues' and students' life in danger when you're a teacher if there is a moral lesson behind the action.
 Also, some examples of Onizuka "resolving" problems of his students fall into this.

 Be Yourself, Tokiwa.
 When you've been gang-raped, lost your trust in the men and humanity as a whole, when you feel insecure and seen mainly as a sexual object by the opposite sex... remember that you're a girl.
 You can always cry.
-Admittedly, when put in context his suggestion is actually better than her solution.
-Baiting guys and beating them up.
-It nearly got her gang-raped a second time.
+Admittedly, her own "solution" included antagonizing and beating up random men which almost made her gang-raped the second time, but still, Onizuka's response is along the lines of "you are a girl, you are weak, you are always going to be a victim, roll with it" and he does nothing to, say, bring punishment to the guys who raped her in the first place.

 Think about the last middle schooler you saw.
 Now picture them pregnant, living alone, and holding a job.
 How exactly would a disowned 13 year old rent an apartment without a credit history, raise a child by herself, and in the most expensive city in the world, all with no outside help or child services intervention?
 Either Japan has the world's greatest and most beneficial welfare system, she had the world's nicest landlord, or the writers are greatly exaggerating for dramatic purposes.